-- 1. Percentage of employees trained = Total number of employees trained during the financial year/Total number of employees at the end of the financial year. - 2.
+- Percentage of employees trained = Total number of employees trained during the financial year/Total number of employees at the end of the financial year100%. - 2.
 Average training hours completed per employee = Total training hours during the financial year/Total number of employees at the end of the financial year. - 3.
-Percentage of employees trained (by category) = Number of employees trained during the financial year (by category)/Number of employees at the end of the financial year (by category). - 4.
-Average training hours completed per employee (by category) = Training hours during the financial year (by category)/Number of employees at the end of the financial year (by category).
+The breakdown of employees trained (by category) = Number of employees trained during the financial year (by category)/Total number of employees trained during the financial year100%.